Production Possibility Frontier: Meaning

 Relationship of Production Possibility Curve with other Elements

 Pareto Efficiency is a concept based on the PPF.
-It says that any points below the curve do not use its full production capacity.
-While any points outside the curve are outside the capacity.
-The resources required for producing outside the line are not available and so makes it unachievable.
+It says that any points below the curve do not use their full production capacity.
+At the same time, any points outside the curve are outside the capacity.
+The resources required for producing outside the line are not available, making it unachievable.

 Law of Diminishing Marginal Returns

-According to the principle of ‘Law of Diminishing Marginal Returns’, after one point of time adding marginal input resources for the production process, creates a negative return.
-Thus this principle completely complements the PPF principle, where for efficiently using the input resources a combination of input for two different products is created.
+According to the principle of ‘Law of Diminishing Marginal Returns,’ after one point in time, adding marginal input resources for the production process creates a negative return.
+Thus this principle completely complements the PPF principle, where for efficiently using the input resources, a combination of input for two different products is created.
 The moment the product starts creating negative returns, the input resources are shifted to the next product, thus reaching the optimal level.

 Why Production Possibility Frontier is useful?

 PPF is useful for both the corporate organization and the government.
-In companies, it is useful for determining the best product mix, with less cost and higher returns.
+It is useful for determining the best product mix with less cost and higher returns in companies.
 On the other hand, the Government uses the PPF tool for deciding which goods and services to produce and which goods and services to import.
 The Transformation Curve tells the government which products it can produce with its full efficiency.
 It also tells the government that it is better to import a few goods, as producing the same in the economy will not be beneficial.

-If a country is not producing goods and services according to the PPF, then it can be safely concluded that the limited resources at command are not managed in an efficient way and the country’s economic stability, growth potential, cost of production and GDP will be impacted.
+Suppose a country is not producing goods and services according to the PPF.
+In that case, it can be safely concluded that the limited resources at command are not managed in an efficient way, and the country’s economic stability, growth potential, cost of production, and GDP will be impacted.
 Thus this macroeconomic principle is useful for both the Organization and any Government at large.